e-goat/cryptoPriceTracker/README.md

 Small elegant tool written in jQuery.
-It displays the top 50 ranked coins using CoinGecko API.
+It displays the top 50 ranked crypto coins using the CoinGecko API.